Ezeikpe/schedular/README.md

 To render the HTML templates, I create a folder named `templates` in the same directory as the `app.py` file and create an `index.html` file in the `templates` folder.

+With this code, you can run the Flask application and navigate to `http://localhost:5000` in your web browser to use the to-do list web application.
+You can add new items to the list, mark items as completed, and remove completed items from the list.

 WINDOW VERSION